 - understand abuse in all its forms and recognise the signs

-- know how to protect themselves from all forms of abuse
+- know how to protect themselves.

-Speak out Stay safe is delivered by specially trained NSPCC staff and volunteers.
-It consists of an assembly presentation for children aged 5-11 followed by a one hour classroom workshop for children in years 5/6 (England and Wales) and P6/7 (Northern Ireland and Scotland).
-In Wales, the programme can be delivered bilingually.
+We hold an assembly presentation for children aged 5-11, followed by a 1 hour classroom workshop for children in years 5/6 (England and Wales) and P6/7 (Scotland and Northern Ireland).
+We can also deliver the assembly bilingually in Wales.

-How your school can support us
+How you can support us

 We believe it's important that our Speak out Stay safe programme is available to every primary school at no cost to the school.

-We can build in a number of fundraising activities into the programme.
+We can build in a number of exciting fundraising activities for schools into the programme.

 If your school would like to do this, we’d love to discuss the many ways that we can help with fundraising to keep even more children safe.